-The instruction sequence is shown in Read SFDP Mode and Unique ID Number Instruction Sequence Diagram figure.
+The instruction sequence is shown in Figure 50.
 The first byte addressed can be at any location.
 The address is automatically incremented to the next higher address after each byte of data is shifted out.
 The whole memory can, therefore, be read with a single Serial Flash Discoverable Parameters (SFDP) instruction.
 When the highest address is reached, the address counter rolls over to 0x00h, allowing the read sequence to be continued indefinitely.

-The Serial Flash Discoverable Parameters (SFDP) instruction is terminated by driving Chip Select (CS#) high.
-Chip Select (CS#) can be driven high at any time during data output.
+The Serial Flash Discoverable Parameters (SFDP) instruction is terminated by driving Chip Select (CS#) High.
+Chip Select (CS#) can be driven High at any time during data output.
 Any Read Data Bytes at Serial Flash Discoverable Parameters (SFDP) instruction, while an Erase, Program or Write cycle is in progress, is rejected without having any effects on the cycle that is in progress.